tamucc-comp-bio/how_to/howto_organize_data.md

 Figure 1.
 From [R for Data Science](https://r4ds.hadley.nz/data-tidy).
 In tidy data, one file holds one table.
 In each table, the rows are observations and the columns are variables that store information about the observations.
 Each row should contain only 1 observation.
 Each column should contain only 1 variable.
 Notes about an observation can be made in a column named `notes`.
 One column should contain the `observation_id` which is a [unique identifier](https://en.wikipedia.org/wiki/Unique_identifier) assigned to that observation.

+#### Why Tidy Data Matters

+For most biologists, working with data in a tidy format is not only beneficial but essential for effective data analysis.
+Tidy data is structured in a way that makes it easy to manipulate, analyze, and visualize using various statistical tools and programming languages, such as R and Python.
+The tidy format ensures consistency across datasets, reducing the likelihood of errors and simplifying the process of integrating data from different sources.
+This tidy structure also allows for straightforward operations, such as filtering, summarizing, and visualizing data, because the relationships between variables are clear and unambiguous.

 ---

 ## Data Science Philosophy (Document All Data Manipulations)